openmv/openmv-doc/docs/_sources/library/omv.image.rst.txt

    .. method:: gamma([gamma=1.0, [contrast=1.0, [brightness=0.0])

       Quickly changes the image gamma, contrast, and brightness.
-Please use this method instead of `Image.mul` or `Image.div` which are meant for blending to adjust pixels values.

       ``gamma`` with values greater than 1.0 makes the image darker in a non-linear manner while less than 1.0 makes the image brighter.
 The gamma value is applied